NeonLost/AppSecLabs/challenges/crlf_injection_1/README.md

 The software get user input, but does't sanitize it or sanitizes incorrectly.
 Special chars can be interpreted as line delimiters when they are sent to a internal component.

 ## Core idea
-You have single account **`jdoe:1234`**.
-You have to log in with admin privileges and capture the flag.
+You have to log in with admin role and capture the flag.